buganini/Fw-Flasher/README.md

 ## Known Issue
-* BlackMagicProbe/OpenOCD backends don't have progressive output due to the limit of pexpect
+* BlackMagicProbe/OpenOCD backends don't have progressive output on Windows due to the limit of pexpect

 ## Screenshots
 ![Flashing](screenshots/flashing.png)